- Category: volume 58

 This study demonstrated that the use of the device 2 increased the production of biogas (210 Nml).
 Several factors favored this increase; let us first mention the use of the guard solution rich on salt.

-This measurement technique reduces the absorption of biogas (CO
+This measurement technique reduces the absorption of biogas (CO2) in the gasometer.

 For the pH evolution, this device has maintained generally optimal values for the production of biogas and the proper functioning of microorganisms.
 Regarding the biodegradability and mineralization of organic matter, it can be concluded that this device has the highest percentage of degradation that can be confirmed by the best amount of biogas recorded.